johniwasz/whetstone.chatgpt/README.md

 ### Completion Quickstart

-This shows a direct useage of the __text-davinci-003__ model without any prompts.
+This shows a direct useage of the __gpt-3.5-turbo-instruct__ model without any prompts.

+Please note, _CreateCompletionAsync_ is obsolete.
+Use _ChatGPTChatCompletionRequest_, _ChatGPTChatCompletionResponse_, and the _CreateChatCompletionAsync_ method instead.

 ``` C#
 using Whetstone.ChatGPT;